Designing For The Flourishing Of All Species

 College of Design comes to Venice in 2023

 The European Cultural Centre (ECC) Venice Biennale is an international exhibition that features contemporary art, architecture, and design exhibits to generate cultural exchanges and awareness about the serious challenges faced by all.
-In 2023, the College of Design will feature transpecies design exhibition, featuring work from students and faculty, curated by Dean Adrian Parr.
+In 2023, the College of Design will feature transpecies design exhibition, featuring work from students and faculty, curated by Dean Adrian Parr, and the transpecies design symposium.

 “The idea of curating an exhibition on transpecies design is informed by my thinking around transenvironmental politics, which is featured in my forthcoming book, Earthlings.
 In it, I argue for the importance of transpeciesist, transgenerational, and transnational practices and thinking.
 Transpecies design builds upon and deepens the UO and College’s incredible legacy in environmental design innovation and experimentation.
 Transpecies design focuses on how design and the built environment can facilitate the mutual flourishing of all species, not just the wellbeing of homo sapiens.
 I am excited to showcase the incredible talent across the College of Design on an international stage.”